How Artificial Intelligence is Changing the World

 Interaction with Digital Assistants expands from ad-hoc ‘question and answers’ scenarios to ‘natural dialogues’.
 Digital Assistants are getting smarter — powered by the wealth of data available for the users and their environment;

-Digital Assistants will soon act autonomously — for example by initiating a meaningful discussion which is triggered by non-obvious logic applied on signals from the user’s environment and the deep knowledge the system has for the user and his/her implied or explicitly-stated preferences.
+Digital Assistants will soon act autonomously — for example by initiating a meaningful discussion that is triggered by non-obvious logic applied to signals from the user’s environment and the deep knowledge the system has for the user and his/her implied or explicitly-stated preferences.

 Your Digital Assistant will soon ask you ‘random’ but surprisingly meaningful questions; it will make timely suggestions regarding social, informational, educational, scheduling and traveling activities of your interest.

-And the most important, it will learn and self-improve according to your engagement levels and other patterns of your lifestyle.
+And most importantly, it will learn and self-improve according to your engagement levels and other patterns of your lifestyle.

 The value of AI and the concerns